Francis Stewart Montague-Bates: Western Front

-In November 1914 he was sent to the Western Front with a draft of reinforcements to join the 2nd Bn Queen's (Royal West Surrey) Regiment, which had suffered badly in the 1st Battle of Ypres.
-As the senior officer present he took command of the battalion, becoming a Temporary Major in December.
+In November 1914 he was sent to the Western Front with a draft of reinforcements to join the 2nd Battalion, Queen's (Royal West Surrey) Regiment, which had suffered badly in the First Battle of Ypres.
+As the senior officer present he took command of the battalion, becoming a temporary major in December.
 Holding the line in the Ypres Salient, 2nd Queens' were actively engaged in trench raids during this period.
 A major attack was ordered for the afternoon of 18 December, when the 7th Division attacked Well Farm near La Boutillerie.
-The attack was led by 2nd Bn Royal Warwickshire Regiment, with two companies of 2nd Queen's in support.
+The attack was led by the 2nd Battalion, Royal Warwickshire Regiment, with two companies of the 2nd Queen's in support.
 The preliminary bombardment had done little damage to the German defences, and the Warwicks were halted in the wire just short of the enemy trench.
 Going forward, the Queen's could do no more than reach the wire and reinforce the Warwicks in the dusk.
 Realising that the attack had failed, Montague-Bates decided not to renew it, but issued orders for the survivors to get back as best they could.
 Casualties were heavy in the barely reformed battalions, but senior commanders testified to the gallantry and devotion they had shown in attempting an impossible task.

 When a more senior officer of the Queen's arrived at the end of the year, Montague-Bates reverted to his previous rank of captain and became adjutant of the battalion until after the Battle of Neuve Chapelle in March 1915, when he was posted to fill the same appointment with the Warwicks.
-In the summer of 1915 he returned to 1st Battalion of his own regiment, which was serving in 5th Division, succeeding to command of the battalion (with promotion to major and temporary lieutenant-colonel) in August, when the commanding officer was invalided home.
+In the summer of 1915 he returned to the 1st Battalion of his own regiment, which was serving in the 5th Division, succeeding to command of the battalion (with promotion to major and temporary lieutenant colonel) in August, when the battalion's commanding officer (CO) was invalided home.